On the computation of $\pi$-flat outputs for differential-delay systems: Matrices Hyper-Regularity

 We will apply the technique of row-reduction for the computation of left- or right-inverses.
-A matrix $M \in \Mat{\OpFr}nm$ is called \emph{row-reduced} (or row-proper) if for all row vectors $v \in \RV{\OpFr}n$ the so-called \emph{predictable degree property}
+A matrix $M \in \Mat{\OpFr}nm$ without zero rows is called \emph{row-reduced} (or row-proper) if for all row vectors $v \in \RV{\OpFr}m$ the so-called \emph{predictable degree property}

 holds.
 Note, that this definition differs from the usual one as given in~\cite[Sect.~2]{Labahn_06} or~\cite[Sect.~2.2]{Zerz_07}, but is shown to be equivalent in \cite[Lem.~A.1\,(a)]{Labahn_06} where one can easily check that the proof also works for division rings instead of fields.
 Similarly, the algorithm outlined in the proof of~\cite[Thm.~2.2]{Labahn_06} can be easily transferred to division rings, and we obtain that for every matrix $M \in \Mat{\Op}nm$ there exists a matrix $S \in \MatGr{\OpFr}n$ such that the non-zero rows of $SM$ form a row-reduced submatrix.
 Using the results in \cite{Middeke_11} row-reduction is of low polynomial complexity in the size of $M$ and its degree.
 Directly from the definition we obtain that the rows of a row-reduced matrix must be linearly independent.